plotly/academy/_react/part-2.md

 Since we want React to rerender our application when we've loaded the data, we'll need to save it to the state of our `App` component.

-TK explanation why we need to save the instance of the component to `self`

 ```JS
 // components/App.js
 var React = require('react');